I was asked if I could help elaborate on this twitter post and thought I'd share my attempt to contextualize Erik's idea to a larger audience.

 Gotta keep measuring the whole graph over time and constantly be learning and adapting.

-In general, I think my spaceship metaphor helps me avoid some of these pitfalls without needing to do that math on the day-to-day and for calculating the next round of effort and duration of the next push before a new pivot, but this kind of thinking is very critical when you are reviewing data and need to find the direction to pivot, or if one is needed at all.
+In general, I think my spaceship metaphor helps me avoid some of these pitfalls without needing to do that math on the day-to-day and for calculating the next round of effort and duration of the next push before a new pivot, but the more detailed, mathy way kind of thinking is very critical when you are reviewing data and need to find the direction to pivot, or if one is needed at all.

 Rather than edits, I got these very interesting additions: